Audain Faculty of Art

 Change yourself, change the world.
 Immerse yourself in creative practice.

-The Audain Faculty of Visual Art + Material Practice invites you to explore the full potential of complex contemporary art practices in an interdisciplinary environment, leading to a top tier Bachelor of Fine Arts degree among fine art and design colleges, schools, and universities in Canada and North America.
+The Audain Faculty of Art invites you to explore the full potential of complex contemporary art practices in an interdisciplinary environment, leading to a top tier Bachelor of Fine Arts degree among fine art and design colleges, schools, and universities in Canada and North America.
 Imagine the creation of new objects, images, and sculpture via a diverse set of materials and ideas, backed by real-world conceptual, technical, and historical knowledge.

 We are profoundly grounded by conceptual artistic expression honed by intelligent and rigorous critique.
 Our student environment is stimulating and supportive, developing working artists who are productive and resourceful, driven by a passionate teaching faculty with leading contemporary personal art practices.
 Our grads become resourceful leaders as nationally and globally recognized artists and scholars in a variety of fields, including research/creation and material practices.

-The Audain Faculty of Visual Art + Material Practice offers three Fine Arts Majors.
+The Audain Faculty of Art offers three Fine Arts Majors.
 In addition, the Faculty provides two undergraduate degree Minors:

 - Illustration Major